Orson Scott Card: Style

-Themes
+Themes in his works

 Child-genius savior

 One theme in Card's works is that of a precocious child who is isolated from others but is uniquely positioned to help or save their community.
 These characters with exceptional abilities achieve their destiny "through discipline and suffering".
 Often, his gifted protagonists are introspective children.
 Card's work features children and adults working together, which is unusual.
-His characters feel "real" and must grow and take on responsibilities, and often sacrifice themselves to improve their own societies.
+His characters feel "real" and must grow and take on responsibilities and often sacrifice themselves to improve their own societies.
 This sacrifice is a difficult choice in which none of the options are obviously good.
 These protagonists have unusual abilities that are both a blessing and a curse.
 The protagonists, who are isolated from family and friends, relate better to adults than to other young people; when they grow up, they often mentor other precocious youths.
 Alvin Maker follows this pattern; his magical abilities are very unusual and he uses them to redeem his people.

 According to Collings, Card's protagonists are "lonely and manipulative Messiah-figures" who make sacrifices that can be interpreted as a declaration of principles.
 Family and community problems arise when individuals are not fully accepted or when communities do not work with others in larger units.
-Often one group tries to kill or enslave another group but their conflict is alleviated when they try to understand each other.
+Often one group tries to kill or enslave another group, but their conflict is alleviated when they try to understand each other.
 Protagonists make choices that save a person or a group of people.
 In The Porcelain Salamander, a girl is saved by a magical salamander; this action restores her ability to move but she takes on some attributes of the salamander.
 In Kingsmeat the Shepherd painlessly excises meat from humans to save them from being completely eaten by their alien overlords.
 The violence of removing parts of people is like the violence of repentance.
 Collings states part of this story "could serve as an epigram of all Card's fictions; trapped within a circle of opposing forces, one focal character must decide whether or not to become, like Ender Wiggin, 'something of a savior, or a prophet, or at least a martyr' ."

 The original short story Ender's Game is reminiscent of Heinlein's young adult novels because it is about a young person with impressive gifts who is guided by a stern mentor whose choices affect all of humanity.
 The situations and choices in the Ender series invoke a number of philosophical topics, including the rules of war, embodiment psychology, the ethics of anthropology and xenology, and the morality of manipulating children.
 Though Card described Happy Head (1978) as an embarrassment, it anticipated cyberpunk fiction with an investigator judge who can experience memories with witnesses.
 Both A Thousand Deaths (1978) and Unaccompanied Sonata feature protagonists who rebel against the dystopias they inhabit.